 Simple tutorial for programmers

-My starting point was a rather detailed site, but my requirement was to create an output file with some lines highligted in a different color, such as:
+The starting point for this tutorial was a detailed RTF 1.5 specification, but the immediate requirement was to produce an output file with certain lines highlighted in a different color, like so:

 This line is the default color